 D. FINANCIAL PLANNING AND BUDGETING:

-- Fails to present to the Church Board a balanced budget proposal for the next fiscal year before the first Church Board meeting in May.
-The proposal shall not plan the expenditure in any fiscal year of more funds than are conservatively projected to be received in that period.
+2. Fails to present to the Church Board a balanced budget proposal for the next fiscal before the first Church Board meeting in May.
+The proposal shall not plan the expenditure in any fiscal year of more funds than are reasonably projected to be received in that period.

-- Fails to plan adequately for maintenance and repair of Church facilities in accord with prudent practices and any maintenance plan required by the Church Board policy.
+4. Fails to plan adequately for maintenance and repair of Church facilities in accord prudent practices and any maintenance plan required by Church Board policy.

-- Deviates materially from the Church Board’s Outcome policies in its allocation among competing fiscal needs.
+5. Deviates materially from the Church Board’s Outcome Statements in its among competing fiscal needs.

-- Fails to identify in the proposed budget then known annual, capital or special-cause fundraising activities on behalf of the Church.
+6. Fails to identify in the proposed budget then known annual, capital, or special-cause fundraising activities on behalf of the Church.
 Furthermore, the Lead Minister shall not fail to have procedures that authorize and coordinate fundraising that is done on behalf of the Church or on Church property or by any Church group for any other purpose.

-- Fails to maintain a minimum balance in the general fund of $50,000, and in the combined balances of the general, committee, and designated funds of $100,000, without prior Board approval.
+7. Fails to maintain a minimum balance in the general fund of $50,000, and in combined balances of the general, committee, and designated funds of $100,000, without prior Board approval.

 E. FINANCIAL CONDITION AND ACTIVITIES: